-In the late 19th century, teenager Selina (Anne Shirley, The Devil and Daniel Webster, is Selina as a child, Barbara Stanwyck, Double Indemnity, is the adult Selina) finds herself penniless after the sudden death of her beloved father (Robert Warwick, Sullivan’s Travels).
-She is forced to take up a job as a teacher to a family of poor farmers.
-Selina eventually agrees to marry a Dutch farmer (Earle Foxe, Four Sons) thus beginning a life filled with hardships and disappointments.
+In the late 19th century, a young woman, Selina (Barbara Stanwyck, Double Indemnity), finds herself penniless after the sudden death of her beloved father (Robert Warwick, Sullivan’s Travels).
+Selina is forced to take up a job as a teacher to a family of poor farmers.
+She eventually agrees to marry a Dutch farmer (Earle Fox, Four Sons) thus beginning a life filled with hardships and disappointments.

 Reaction & Thoughts:

-Solid attempt at two-generational saga, based upon Edna Ferber’s Pulitzer-winning book.
-Interestingly, Ferber was ashamed of her novel and begged her publisher to put it in the garbage.
-But the book became a runaway success, and the film was a hit too.
-The story of an earthy American woman, whose personal motto is “survival at any cost,” was perfect for depression era audiences.
+Based upon Edna Ferber’s Pulitzer-winning book of the same name, So Big! is a solid attempt at a two-generation saga.
+The book became a runaway success, and this film adaptation of the book was a hit too.
+The story of an American woman whose personal motto is “survival-at-any-cost” was perfect for Depression-Era audiences.

 Conclusions & Final Thoughts:

 Stanwyck’s performance is fantastic, Wellman’s direction is flawless, and the story is poignant and credible.
-The film’s message about perseverance still resonates today.
+The film’s message of perseverance still resonates today.
 So Big! is a nice little film with a big heart.
-Remade in 1952, with Jane Wyman (The Yearling and Johnny Belinda) as Selina.
+The film is also notable as costume designer Orry-Kelly’s (Les Girls and Some Like it Hot) first Hollywood production.
+Remade in 1952, with Jane Wyman (Johnny Belinda) as Selina.
 B&W, 81 minutes, Not Rated.